emgrasmeder/recipes/pao&em-challah.md

 if they start to brown too soon, you can cover them with aluminium foil or something. we often just slide in a baking sheet above the challot to slow down the heat if they start to look too brown.

 Notes, lessons learned, substitutions:

+- replacement for 2.5 eggs:
+  - 75g water + 30g apple sauce + 5g corn starch
+  - 60g chickpea flour + 120g water
+- vegan egg wash options:
-- Maple syrup is an OK substitute for egg wash, I heat it up on the stove before applying with my fingers.
+  - maple syrup or agave, I heat it up on the stove before applying with my fingers.
 Result is not as smooth or shiny, but is sweeter and has a nice aroma
-- agave also worked well as vegan egg wash
-- Substituting the 2.5 eggs in the bread, I've done 75g water, 30g apple sauce (or put in a mixer with the water), 5g corn starch and it's been pretty good
 - Knead the dough until it's smooth and passes the window check
 - Once the bread is golden/brown in the oven as you like, cover it with foil to prevent burning but allowing it to keep cooking
 - When you put the dough in the bowl for the first rise, using a grease that's solid at room temperature will allow the dough ball to come out easier when it's time to braid